yantao0527/FastChat/docs/github_action.md

 To trigger the workflow `manual_release.yml` manually:

-1. Check version, like `version = "0.0.12"`, in pyproject.toml.
-2. Go to the "Actions" tab in your GitHub repository.
+1. Go to the "Actions" tab in your GitHub repository.
-3. Select the "Manual Release" workflow from the list of workflows.
+2. Select the "Manual Release" workflow from the list of workflows.
-4. Click the "Run workflow" button.
+3. Click the "Run workflow" button.
-5. Choose the branch you want to run the workflow on.
+4. Choose the branch you want to run the workflow on.
+5. Provide the next release version in the input field, or just skip.
 6. Click the "Run workflow" button to start the workflow.

 GitHub Actions will run the workflow, create a new release with the specified version, and publish it to PyPI.
+If you skip input it use setuptools_scm to guess next version.

 **Auto Release**

 The workflow `auto_release.yml` was created to automatically create a new release when a pull request with the label 'release' is merged into the main branch.
-Auto release doesn't publish package to PyPI.
+Auto release also publish package to PyPI.

 ## Git tags

-Use semantic versioning for Git tags.
-For example when you manual release `0.0.12` it creates Git tag `v0.0.12`.
-Then pull request with label 'release' trigger auto release to create Git tag `v0.0.13.dev16`.
-I recommend that the next formal version is set `0.0.14`.

-It can't work!
-Why?
+Use semantic versioning for Git tags:

+ - Major version (X): Increment when you make incompatible API changes.
+ - Minor version (Y): Increment when you add functionality in a backward-compatible manner.
+ - Patch version (Z): Increment when you make backward-compatible bug fixes.

+Manual release workflow can input new release version through UI, like `0.2.0`, then create a Git tag `v0.2.0`.
+When skipping input version, it use setuptools_scm to guess next version.
+And auto release workflow also use setuptools_scm to guess nex version.

+Setuptools_scm only increase patch version.
+If you want to increase minor version or major version you have to use manual release workflow to input a new version.

 ## Roadmap

 - [ ] Enhance to diplay tag name on title of workflow log when running `Manual Release`.
-- [ ] Research dynamic version in pyproject.toml
 - [ ] Add test workflow